 - Schedule routine deep cleaning

 Dust settles on everything but more so if your sofa is made of a soft material.
 The dust can scrape and stain your sofa.
 When people sit on the sofa, it further forces the dust down into the fibers.
 This makes the regular wear and tear more apparent.
 No matter how much cleaning and vacuuming you do on a regular basis, it lacks the proficiency of a professional cleaning company.
-They use the best industry-grade products and equipment like steam upholstery cleaner for deep cleaning.
+They use the best industry-grade products and equipment like steam upholstery cleaner for deep cleaning for deep cleaning.
 They can bring back the shine of your sofa and make it look and smell as if it’s brand new.
 Their cleaning can also increase the longevity of your sofa.

 - Keep the manufacturing information to reupholster